openfisca/openfisca-france-data/README.md

 [OpenFisca](https://openfisca.org) is a versatile microsimulation free software.
 You can check the [online documentation](https://openfisca.org/doc/) for more details.

-This repository contains the OpenFisca-France-Data module, to work with [OpenFisca-France](https://github.com/openfisca/openfisca-france) and French survey data ([ERFS](https://www.insee.fr/en/metadonnees/source/serie/s1231) and ERFS-FPR).
+This repository contains the OpenFisca-France-Data module, to work with [OpenFisca-France](https://github.com/openfisca/openfisca-france) and French survey or population data ([ERFS](https://www.insee.fr/en/metadonnees/source/serie/s1231) and ERFS-FPR).

+Here is the list of the managed data:

+* [DADS](https://www.insee.fr/en/metadonnees/source/serie/s1163), annual declaration of social data ;
+* [ERFS](https://www.insee.fr/en/metadonnees/source/serie/s1231), tax and social incomes survey ;
+* ERFS-FPR, ERFS production and research files ;
+* [FELIN](https://www.casd.eu/en/source/sampled-file-of-the-income-tax/), sampled file of the income tax.

 > To transform your survey data into OpenFisca-France-Data formatted data you need to start with  [openfisca-survey-manager](https://github.com/openfisca/openfisca-survey-manager) repository.